An Industry Consensus on Minimum Standards for Economic Recovery Programs in Crisis Environments

 The Minimum Economic Recovery Standards (MERS) are an industry consensus on economic recovery for the humanitarian sector and are recognized as a Companion Standard to the Sphere Handbook.
 Since the Second Edition of the MERS Handbook was published in 2010, our industry has advanced rapidly.
 The rise of cash transfer programming, leaps forward in ICT and mobile banking, new tools for market analysis and monitoring, and a deepened understanding of pathways to support communities’ resilience, make it the right time for a revision of the MERS Handbook.
 The MERS revision process for the Third Edition Handbook was launched during a writeshop in Washington, D.C. on January 27 and 28, 2016.
 During the workshop, a group of high-level experts came together to form technical working groups with the objective of updating, rewriting, and revising the Second Edition MERS Handbook.

-We need the full participation and engagement of practitioners and leading experts to revise the six standards included in MERS.
-We welcome comments from national and international NGOs, UN agencies, researchers and academics, and other humanitarian actors.
+Over the last year, the revision process has engaged more than 150 practitioners and leading experts in revising the six sections of standards in MERS.
+Some of the contributers have included national and international NGOs, UN agencies, researchers and academics, and other humanitarian actors.

-The revision process will include a series of regional consultations to ensure a broad consultative process.
-The following regional consultations hosted by the SEEP Network will engage field practitioner and technical experts, thanks to the generous support of the American people through a grant from the United States Agency for International Development (USAID) Office of Foreign Disaster Assistance (OFDA):
+Thus far, the revision process has included a series of regional consultations to ensure a broad consultative process.
+The following regional consultations hosted by the SEEP Network and partner organizations have engaged field practitioners and technical experts, thanks to the generous support of the American people through a grant from the United States Agency for International Development (USAID) Office of Foreign Disaster Assistance (OFDA):

 - Geneva, Switzerland, April 26, 2016